clef2018-factchecking/clef2018-factchecking/README.md

 > python3 subtaskA.py --pred_file_path=<path_to_your_results_file> <br/>
 > python3 subtaskB.py --pred_file_path=<path_to_your_results_file>

-As result, messages about in-/proper formatting will be displayed.

 `run_format_checker.sh` includes examples of the output of the checkers when dealing with an ill-formed results file.
-You can view the results from running run_format_checker.sh in run_format_checker_out.txt
+Its output can be seen in run_format_checker_out.txt

 ## Scorers